ThreeMammals/Ocelot/docs/features/caching.rst

 Configuration
 -------------

-Finally, in order to use caching on a route in your route configuration add this setting:
+Finally, in order to use caching on a route in your route configuration add these sections:

 .. code-block:: json

+    "CacheOptions": {
+      "TtlSeconds": 1, // nullable integer
+      "Region": "",
+      "Header": "",
+      "EnableContentHashing": false // nullable boolean
+    },
-    "FileCacheOptions": {
+    // Warning!
+FileCacheOptions section is deprecated! -> use CacheOptions "FileCacheOptions": {
       "TtlSeconds": 15,
       "Region": "europe-central",